adamantine-sim/adamantine/run.md

 If you use our Docker image, the variable is already set.

 ## Input file
+Adamantine supports Boost INFO format and json.
+The input file is assumed to use the INFO format unless the file extension is `.json`.
 The following options are available:
 * **boundary** (required):
   * **type**: type of boundary: `adiabatic`, `radiative`, or `convective`.
 Multiple types